irajeshegde/mySmartContract/README.md

 # mySmartContract
-Sample smart contract code using nodejs, web3, solc and ganache-cli.
+Sample smart contract written in solidity.
+Also, using nodejs and web3, solc and ganache-cli packages.